 -

-Scapegoating: Blaming one specific group for all of society’s problems may feel like a simple solution, but it distracts us from the bigger, more complex issues.
+Scapegoating: Blaming one specific group for all of society’s problems may seem like a simple solution, but it distracts us from the more significant, complex issues.

 -

-Misinformation and Propaganda: Spreading misleading information stirs up fear and hatred, shaping how we think and driving even more division between us.
+Misinformation and Propaganda: Spreading false, misleading information stirs up fear and hatred, shaping how we think and driving even more division.

 Gaslighting – Undermining Reality